 Since 1993, the names of deceased loved ones have been stitched onto Mayo Clinic Health System’s hospice remembrance quilt.
 Each year, a new quilt is made that contains the names of people who chose to live the remainder of their days with the support of hospice.

-The 2014 quilt represents 480 patients and families touched by hospice services.
-The quilt was created by Kathy Schmiedeskamp and Sandra Peterson, both of Home Health & Hospice, and completed by Jan Zutter of Chippewa Falls.
+The 2015 quilt titled “On the Wings of a Dove,” represents 520 patients and families touched by hospice services.
+The quilt was created by Sandra Peterson, Home Health & Hospice.
+Embroidery was added by Carol Ellsworth, Chippewa Falls, Wisconsin, and the quilting was completed by Jan Zutter, Chippewa Falls, Wisconsin.

 The hospice quilt will travel to these Mayo Clinic Health System sites: